BrightspaceUILabs/navigation/README.md

 > - [x] Demo page
 > - [x] README documentation

-A series of [Polymer](https://polymer-library.polymer-project.org/3.0/docs/devguide/feature-overview)-based web components for top level navigation use on D2L pages.
+A series of web components for top level navigation use in D2L applications.

 ![screenshot of sample usage](/screenshots/navigation.png?raw=true)